MaaAssistantArknights/maa-cli/maa-sys/README.md

 ### Runtime loading

 You can also load the shared library at runtime by enabling the `runtime` feature.
-In this case, you will

-you need to call `maa_sys::binding::load(path)` to load the shared library at runtime.
-The `path` can be a library name like MaaCore or an absolute path to the shared library.
+In this case, you need to call `maa_sys::binding::load(path)` to load the shared library at runtime.
+The `path` can be the library name `MaaCore` or an absolute path to the shared library.
 If the `path` is a name, the shared library will be searched in the system library paths.

 <!-- markdownlint-disable-file MD013 -->